PosionFox/JJBA-Stands/SteamDesc.md

 [h1]How to use your Stand[/h1]
 You can summon or dismiss your Stand by pressing Q, some abilities can only be executed with your Stand being active and some others not.
 The keybinds for using your Stand's abilities are: R, F, C and G; some Stands have abilities that can be performed by holding the respective ability keybind.
+You can remap your keybinds with the jjRemapKeybind command, examples:
+/jjRemapKeybind summon z (changes your summon keybind to z) /jjRemapKeybind ability3 h (changes your third ability keybind to h)

 [h1]How to get more Stands[/h1]
-You can't own more than one Stand at a time, to get more Stands you first need to finish Pucci's first quest, he will rarely spawn at the center of the map, once you do so he will reward you with a blueprint for crafting empty Stand discs, these discs will remove and store your current Stand inside it allowing you to get new Stands.
+You can't own more than one Stand at a time, to get more Stands you first need to either find a rokakaka tree and chop it down(eat it's fruit, this will remove your Stand) or finish Pucci's first quest, he will rarely spawn at the center of the map, once you do so he will reward you with a blueprint for crafting empty Stand discs, these discs will remove and store your current Stand inside it allowing you to get new Stands.
 After using the disc blueprint Pucci will have a new quest available.

 [h1]How to evolve your Stand[/h1]